Meatisdelicious/BlazorAppTodoList/README.md

-# BlazorAppTodoList
+﻿# Simple ToDo List

-# Realisation of a ToDo list in order to get familar with razor, C#,
-# Visual studio Community 2022 and Github on this IDE.
+The goal of this small project was to make a simple ToDo list in order to get familar with Razor, C# and Visual Studio Community 2022 while using Github.